News

 The differences in the appearance and texture of the two doughs were a dramatic confirmation of the profound impact of gluten.

-Why is gluten an enemy to certain people?
+Why is Gluten an enemy to certain people?

 1. It can be fatal for people with celiac disease.